 \subsection{Bounding box assumption}

-Note that by applying the same technique as in Section~\ref{app:generalisation}, we do not \emph{have} to assume that~$\S$ remains contained in a fixed bounding box $[0, \Psi^*]^2$.
+Note that by applying the same technique as in Appendix~\ref{app:generalisation}, we do not \emph{have} to assume that~$\S$ remains contained in a fixed bounding box $[0, \Psi^*]^2$.
 However, for ease of exposition, we do make this assumption so that we can store $\S$ in a singular uncompressed quadtree $T(\S)$.
 We note that in previous sections, we defined $T(\S)$ as the uncompressed quadtree that stores for each disk $\sigma \in \S$ the \emph{storing family}.
 For maintaining connectivity, it suffices to use the minimum-size quadtree that contains only the storing cells $C_\sigma$ for $\sigma \in \S$.
 With slight abuse of notation, we call a cell $C$ a storing cell if there is a $\sigma \in \S$ with $C$ as its storing cell.
 We warn the reader that, henceforth, we overload the notation $T(\S)$:

 \begin{definition} Given a fixed bounding box $B = [0, \Psi^*]^2$ and the set of disks $\S$, we define $T(\S)$ as the minimum-size quadtree that contains for all $\sigma \in \S$ the storing cell $C_\sigma$ (the largest cell $C$ that can be obtained by recursively splitting $B$, that is contained in $\sigma$).
-We define for any $C \in T(\S)$ its \emph{garrison} $\Gamma(C)$ as all disks in $\S$ that have $C$ as its storing cell. \end{definition}
+We define, for any $C \in T(\S)$, its \emph{garrison} $\Gamma(C)$ to be the set of all disks in $\S$ that have $C$ as their storing cell. \end{definition}